neurosity/neurosity-sdk-js/docs/api/device-selection.md

 ### Ahead Of Time Device Selection

-This method is especially useful if you have your Device ID on had.
+This method is especially useful if you have your Device ID available.
 Simply pass it as an option when instantiating `Notion`.

 ```js
 import { Notion } from "@neurosity/notion";